filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 ## Actors

 Actors are a [software design pattern](https://en.wikipedia.org/wiki/Actor_model) for managing state.
-Accounts, Multisigs, Miners, and anything that has state like an account balance, is implemented as an Actor.
+Accounts, Multisigs, Miners, and anything with a state, such as an account balance, are implemented as an _actor_.

 Actors are the Filecoin equivalent of smart contracts in the Ethereum Virtual Machine.
 As such, Actors are very central components of the system.
 Any change to the current state of the Filecoin blockchain has to be triggered through an Actor.